 Back to Bettas in particular, a problem I have seen based on patterns that are almost 100% identical and that is many Betta Forums and Clubs will pass around the same methods of Betta keeping that can increase the likelihood of TB infections.

 This includes constant chasing of pH, 100% water changes, keeping of Bettas in very small closed environments, lack of positive mineral ions essential to immune response, passing around fish (with constant exposure and stress), and limited gene pools due to interbreeding.

-My suggestion is to keep your Betta in a system with a larger volume of water with mall individual containers.
+My suggestion is to keep your Betta in a system with a larger volume of water with small individual containers.

 Within this system these practices can aid in TB prevention:

-- Good bio filtration with sponge filters, even better Fluidized Sand Bed filters, use of products such as SeaChem Purigen to further "clean" the water.
+- Good bio filtration with quality sponge filters, or even better Fluidized Sand Bed filters, use of products such as SeaChem Purigen to further "clean" the water.